BasicBlocker: ISA Redesign to Make Spectre-Immune CPUs Faster: Introduction

 Software analyses in the 1980s such as~\cite{1982/clark} reported that programs branched every 4--6 instructions.
 Each branch needed 3 extra cycles on the Pentium, a significant cost on top of 4--6 instructions, especially given that the Pentium could often execute 2 instructions per cycle.
 However, speculative execution removed this cost whenever the branch was predicted correctly.

 Subsequent Intel CPUs split instructions into more pipeline stages to support out-of-order execution and to allow higher clock speeds.
 The penalty for mispredictions grew past 10 cycles.
-Meanwhile the average number of instructions per cycle grew past two, so the cost of each mispredicted branch was more than 20 instructions.
+Meanwhile the average number of instructions per cycle grew past 2, so the cost of each mispredicted branch was more than 20 instructions.
 Intel further improved its branch predictors to reduce the frequency of mispredictions; see~\cite{2020/fog}.

 Today the performance argument for branch prediction is standard textbook material.
-Accurate branch predictors are normally described as ``critical'' for performance, ``essential'', etc. Deployed CPUs vary in pipeline lengths, but speculative execution is common even on tiny CPUs with just a few pipeline stages, and is universal on larger CPUs.
+Accurate branch predictors are normally described as ``critical'' for performance, ``essential'', etc.; see, e.g.,~\cite{DBLP:conf/isca/CalderG94,DBLP:conf/isca/JuanSN98,2010/gwennap}.
+Deployed CPUs vary in pipeline lengths, but speculative execution is common even on tiny CPUs with just a few pipeline stages, and is universal on larger CPUs.

 This pleasant story of performance improvements was then rudely interrupted by Spectre \cite{kocher2019spectre}, which exploited speculative behavior in various state-of-the-art CPUs to bypass critical security mechanisms such as memory protection, stealing confidential information via hardware-specific footprints left by speculatively executed instructions.
-This kicked off an avalanche of emergency software security patches, firmware updates, CPU modifications, papers proposing additional countermeasures targeting various software and hardware components in the execution flow, and papers presenting new attacks.
-Some countermeasures have been broken, and it is difficult to analyze whether the unbroken countermeasures are secure.
+This kicked off an avalanche of emergency software security patches, firmware updates, CPU modifications, papers proposing additional countermeasures targeting various software and hardware components in the execution flow with an impact on performance, while still papers appear presenting new attacks.
+Some countermeasures have been already broken, and it is difficult to analyze whether the unbroken countermeasures are secure.